clementlab/MethylSeg/docs/tutorials.rst

-Tutorial Notebook
+Example Notebooks
 =================

-The example notebook below is rendered directly from the package's bundled example and is not executed during Sphinx builds.
+The notebook pages below are generated from every ``.ipynb`` in the package's ``examples/`` directory.
+They are rendered without execution during Sphinx builds; the source notebooks are the maintained copies.

 .. toctree::
    :maxdepth: 1

-   tutorials/example
+   tutorials/generated/index